Experiencing breastfeeding difficulties?

 Breast milk provides a child with antibodies that will protect him from illness during the first months of life, and reduces the risk of childhood allergies like asthma and eczema.

 If a nursing mother has breastfeeding difficulties she should seek advice of her health care professional, a lactation specialist or a good friend who has more experience with breastfeeding.
+Most breastfeeding problems can easily be prevented if the mother has basic knowledge about proper latch on, nursing positions and engorgement.

-Photo by christyscherrer on Flickr
+Top Photo by christyscherrer on Flickr